Last updated: April 19, 2026 – now includes 2026 NPPE exam dates and study plans.

 How to apply for the NPPE Exam?

 You can apply through your association's website, but first, you must have started the licensing process.
-By starting the process, your association will ensure that your initial documents (e.g. transcripts, work history) meet the requirements to make you eligible for this exam.
-Here are the links to a few of the more popular associations' NPPE pages so you can learn more and start this licensing process if you haven't yet:
+By starting the process, your association will ensure that your initial documents (for example transcripts and work history) meet the requirements to make you eligible for this exam.

 Start the free NPPE mini-course today and access all of the course resources we have created for syllabus topic I. Professionalism.